chatziko/audioengine-a5-controller/README.md

 #### Connecting the controls to the ESP32

 The connections between the controls and the ESP32 are shown below.
-The GPIOs can vary of course, depending on the exact board we use (mine is
+The GPIOs can vary of course, depending on the exact board we use.
 ```
 Rotary
 1. Pin A   <->  GPIO05    <->  0.1 μF cap.  <->  GND